Comparing Euler classes: Introduction

 Using the notation of \cite{FaselChowWitt}, one possible definition is as follows (this is the ``characteristic class" approach mentioned in the abstract).
 If $s_0: X \to \mathcal{E}$ is the zero section of $\mathcal{E}$, then there are pullback and Gysin pushforward homomorphisms in Chow-Witt groups.
 There is a canonical element $\langle 1 \rangle \in \widetilde{CH}^0(X)$, and we define

 (see \cite[Definition 13.2.1]{FaselChowWitt}; the definition there is equivalent to forming the product with this class using the ring structure in Chow-Witt groups of \cite{FaselChowWittRing} by the excess intersection formula of \cite{FaselExcessIntersection}).
-This definition of Euler class is functorial for pullbacks and coincides with the definition of Euler class given in \cite[\S 2.1]{BargeMorel} for oriented vector bundles.
+This definition of Euler class is functorial for pullbacks and, modulo unwinding the definition of the Gysin pushforward, coincides with the definition of Euler class given in \cite[\S 2.1]{BargeMorel} for oriented vector bundles (\cite[Proposition 13.4.1]{FaselChowWitt}).

-An alternative definition comes from \cite[Remark 8.15]{MField}, where one constructs an Euler class as the primary obstruction to existence of a non-vanishing section of $\xi$.
-In that case, if $Gr_r$ denotes the infinite Grassmannian, and $\gamma_r$ is the universal rank $r$ vector bundle on $Gr_r$, the first non-trivial stage of the Moore-Postnikov factorization in $\aone$-homotopy theory of the map $Gr_{r-1} \to Gr_r$ gives rise to a canonical morphism $Gr_r \to K^{\gm{}}(\K^{MW}_r)$ (see \cite[Appendix B]{MField} for a discussion of twisted Eilenberg-Mac Lane spaces in our setting) yielding a canonical (equivariant) cohomology class
+An alternative definition comes from \cite[Remark 8.15]{MField}, where one constructs an Euler class as {\em the} primary obstruction to existence of a non-vanishing section of $\xi$.
+In that case, if $Gr_r$ denotes the infinite Grassmannian, and $\gamma_r$ is the universal rank $r$ vector bundle on $Gr_r$, the first non-trivial stage of the Moore-Postnikov factorization in $\aone$-homotopy theory of the map $Gr_{r-1} \to Gr_r$ gives rise to a canonical morphism $Gr_r \to K^{\gm{}}(\K^{MW}_r,r)$ (see \cite[Appendix B]{MField} for a discussion of twisted Eilenberg-Mac Lane spaces in our setting) yielding a canonical (equivariant) cohomology class

-Given any smooth scheme $X$ and an $\aone$-homotopy class of maps $\xi: X \to Gr_r$ ``classifying" a vector bundle $\xi$ as above, pullback of $o_r$ along $\xi$ yields a class
+Given any smooth scheme $X$ and an $\aone$-homotopy class of maps $\xi: X \to Gr_r$ ``classifying" a vector bundle $\xi$ as above, the pullback of $o_r$ along $\xi$ yields a class

 This definition of Euler class is evidently functorial for pullbacks as well (note: with this definition $k$ is not required to have characteristic unequal to $2$).